jcalmat/bob/README.md

 ## Templates

-The templates are prebuilt pieces of code with variables to replace.
+Templates are prebuilt formatted pieces of code

 ### **Variables format**

-Bob uses go templates to parse and replace the variables, thus these variables must be surrounded with double brackets `{{VARIABLE}}`.
+Bob uses go templates to parse and replace the variables, thus these variables must be formatted with double brackets `{{VARIABLE}}`.

 For more information about the format, here is a [cheat sheet](https://curtisvermeeren.github.io/2017/09/14/Golang-Templates-Cheatsheet).